 EURUSD Analysis and Talking Points

-IG Client Positioning Sentiment suggests that the recent combination of current sentiment and recent changes provides a mixed EURUSD trading bias.
+IG Client Positioning Sentiment states that EURUSD may continue to fall.
 For full client positioning click here

 — Written by Justin McQueen, Market Analyst

 Follow Justin on Twitter @JMcQueenFX